rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/configurations.md

 Since <a href="../../../incentives/">incentivization</a> is not yet enabled by default, several parameters are needed to run Swarm as a node which is part of an incentivized network.
 In particular:

 - SWAP-enabled nodes can only be run under specific networks IDs.
-- SWAP needs to be enabled.
+- SWAP needs to be explicitely enabled as a protocol.
 - An endpoint (in the form of a node URL) used for calls to the blockchain needs to be provided.

 For example: